Jayplect/weatherPy/README.md

           # If no hotel is found, set the hotel name as "No hotel found".
           df.loc[index, "col"] = "No hotel found"

-All Cities used in visualizations:
+Plot 4: All Cities used in visualizations:

 <img width="1000" src =https://github.com/Jayplect/python-api-challenge/assets/107348074/14b461d6-caf2-444f-b1ba-9d0e7e108c06>

- Example xx: My Ideal Cities
+ Plot 4: My Ideal Cities based on the criteria for cities (> 21 ${^oC}$ max_temperatures < 27 ${^oC}$, wind_speed < 4.5 m/s, cloudiness = zero

 <img width="1000" src =https://github.com/Jayplect/python-api-challenge/assets/107348074/e8a9d71d-9427-42b8-99ac-96d19e088a19>

 ## Summary of Results
+- From plot 2, Temperature decreases as we approach higher latitudes in the Northern hemisphere.
+Aprroximately 70% of the variance in the response varaible- Max temperature can be explained by ndependent variable- Latitude.
+- Conversely from plot 3, temperature increases across latitudes in the southern hemisphere .
+Only about 60% of the variability in the outcome data can be explained by the model.

 ## References
 Data for this dataset was generated by edX Boot Camps LLC, and is intended for educational purposes only.